Don’t Compete. Differentiate.

 Changing Your Mind

 Fundamentally, this is about knowing your customer, sometimes better than they know themselves.
 You can’t shape new products, ideas and trends without going deep and wide.
 It’s easy for leaders and boards to sit around a table and discuss what they think they know about the customer.
-Check out my linkedin feed and you’ll see that I combat this by reading a ton of news from many sources every day.
+Check out my linkedin feed and you’ll see that I combat this by tapping into a variety of news sources.

 - When was the last time you talked to a customer, or followed up after the sale?